How to build a scalable strategy for data enrichment.

 The first step in addressing an international strategy for data enrichment is to identify where the market opportunity is since the rules and regulations change dramatically from country to country.
 For example, take selling versus marketing in Europe.
 Sales is an easier task, especially if it consists of calling someone and having a conversation; the legislation covering phone calls is not too robust.
 Marketing is much more complex because of the data privacy and compliance laws in place.

-Speak with Lem Lloyd, head of data at Openprise, for a data review and discover how a multi-data vendor strategy can ensure you get the data you need.
+Speak with an Openprise data enrichment solution specialist for a data review and discover how a multi-data vendor strategy can ensure you get the data and return your business demands.

 Recommended resources